 A blog is a great way to help your business rank in Google, and it also provides handy content for your potential clients.
 Providing your clients with helpful info adds value to your business and shows how knowledgeable you are in your profession.

-If there isn’t something that quiet fits your business in our collection, there are so many others to choose from online.
+If there isn’t something that quite fits your business in our collection, there are many others to choose from online.
 One of my fav ways to search for beautifully designed products such as web templates is via Pinterest.

 I use Mailchimp for my newsletters.
 It is great for creating quick email campaigns, but it takes a bit of work to design visually pleasing emails.

-Flodesk another email creation platform, I recently discovered.
+Flodesk is another email creation platform I recently discovered.
 It looks to provide a more intuitive space to create stunningly designed email campaigns.

 PLAN YOUR GRID

 If you are low on content due to not photographing anything lately, don’t be afraid to go through the archives.
-If you love a photo, there is no shame in re-editing to suit your current photography editing style.
+There is no shame in re-editing to suit your current photography editing style if you love a photo.

 GAIN FOLLOWERS AND IMPROVE YOUR ENGAGEMENT